GrieferAtWork/deemon/README.md

   - The builtin <code>int</code> type can have arbitrary precision now, allowing operations with a practically infinite number of digits (though I'm not claiming credit for the implementation; only for the integration and new design centered around it)

 ### Noteworthy changes and fixes
-  - Inplace operators have significantly changed operation protocols than regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)
+  - Inplace operators now have significantly different operation protocols than regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)
-    - As a result of this, strings and other immutable types will appear as though they can be used in inplace operations, when in actuality they can't.
+    - As a result of this, strings and other immutable types will appear as though they can be used in inplace operations, when in reality they can't.
+    - As a consequence of this, r-values (such as function return values) cannot be used in inplace operations
   - Classes now require the user to declare member variables (also: I actually implemented a syntax for super-initialization in constructors)
   - Introduction of new symbol classes for extern (aka. imported) and global (aka. exported) objects
     - Global variables are created when defining a symbols without a <code>local</code> prefix in the global scope, or when explicitly prefixed with <code>global</code>
-    - Global variables (symbols) can be modified by other modules or functions without the need of placing their values inside of a cell (as was, and is still required for local variables referenced in inner functions, aka. lambda expressions)
+    - Global variables (symbols) can be modified by other modules or functions without the need of placing their values inside of a cell (as was, and is still required for local variables referenced in inner functions, or lambda expressions)
-    - Symbol and module import works the same way it does in python, with the additional that you are free to either write <code>import symbol from module</code> or <code>from module import symbol</code>.
+    - Symbol and module import works the same way it does in python, with the additional that you are free to write either <code>import symbol from module</code> or <code>from module import symbol</code>.
     - Additionally, anywhere a variable can appear, you can also write <code>foo from bar</code> which will reference a symbol <code>foo</code> from a module <code>bar</code> without you having to explicitly import that symbol beforehand.
-  - The style guidelines now discourage the use of underscores in symbol names (e.g. it's <code>seq.nonempty()</code> now, instead of <code>seq.non_empty()</code>, which is deprecated)
+  - New style guidelines discourage the use of underscores in symbol names (e.g. it's <code>seq.nonempty()</code> now, instead of <code>seq.non_empty()</code>, which is deprecated)
+  - New style guidelines discourage the use of functions for state checks, or alternate representations (e.g. it's <code>thread.wasstarted</code> now, instead of <code>thread.started()</code>, which is deprecated)
   - Builtin types such as <code>list</code> or <code>dict</code> must now be <code>import * from deemon;</code>-ed before they appear as symbols
   - The builtin type <code>set</code> has been renamed to <code>hashset</code>. <code>set from deemon</code> is now the base-class for set-like objects
     - Shouldn't really cause any problems in old code though, because deemon 100+'s <code>set</code>-type has always been broken, and never got fixed